ben-ngahere/fono-frontend/README.md

 ---

 FONO is built for families who want control over their digital communication.
-Every feature is designed to help families stay connected while keeping their conversations private.
+Every feature is designed to help stay connected while keeping conversations private.

 *Still learning and improving - feedback welcome!* 😊